-As previously described (Pleil et al., 2015), mice were perfused with 4% paraformal dehyde (in 0.01 M PBS), brains were removed and remained in fixative for 24 h followed by cryoprotection in 30% sucrose/PBS.
-Subsequently brains were sliced at 40 μ m using either a CM 3050S or a VT1000 (Leica).
-Sections were incubated overnight at 4°C in blocking solution containing primary antibody: sheep anti-tyrosine hydroxylase 1:500 (Pel Freeze), rabbit anti-neurotensin 1:500 (ab43833, Abcam).
-The following day, sections were incubated in fluorescence-conjugated donkey anti-rabbit IgG Alexa Fluor 647 secondary antibody (1:800; Jackson Immuno Research) and donkey anti-sheep 488 (1:200; Invitrogen) for 2 h in darkness.
-435 Neuro Trace or DAPI was used as a counterstain.
+As previously described (Pleil et al., 2015), mice were perfused with 4% paraformaldehyde (in 0.01 M PBS), brains were removed and remained in fixative for 24 hours followed by cryoprotection in 30% sucrose/PBS.
+Subsequently brains were sliced at 40 μm using either a CM 3050S or a VT1000 (Leica, Germany).
+Sections were incubated overnight at 4°C in blocking solution containing primary antibody - sheep anti-tyrosine hydroxylase 1:500 (Pel Freeze), rabbit anti-neurotensin 1:500 (ab43833, Abcam).
+The following day, sections were incubated in fluorescence-conjugated donkey anti-rabbit IgG Alexa Fluor 647 secondary antibody (1:800, Jackson Immuno) and donkey anti-sheep 488 (1:200, Invitrogen) for 2 hr in darkness.
+435 neurotrace or DAPI was used as a counterstain.